llemarr42/CircuitPython/README.md

 ### Reflection

-I learned about the dot.fill function and how you can change the proportins of each of the primary colors to make any color you want.
+I learned about the dot.fill function and how you can change the proportions of each of the primary colors to make any color you want.

 ---